celyk/godot-isf/README.md

 # Limitations

-I did my best to follow the ISF specification, but unfortunately not every GLSL feature can be accounted for in Godot shaders
+I did my best to follow the ISF [specification](https://github.com/mrRay/ISF_Spec), but unfortunately not every GLSL feature can be accounted for in Godot shaders
 - Function overloading.
 You will get an error if the ISF shader overloads a built in function.
 To fix it you will have to rename the function.
+- Global variables, similarly.

 If you come across a limitatoin not listed here, please report it by filing an issue on this repository